-McBride Charles Ryan Architects’ award winning design of the Logan Hall student accommodation at the Clayton Campus brought Monash University’s aim to life in 2015: to create true urban communities in quintessentially Australian style.
+McBride Charles Ryan Architects’ award-winning design of the Logan Hall student accommodation at the Clayton Campus brought Monash University’s aim to life in 2015: to create true urban communities in a quintessentially Australian style.
 Officially opened in 2016 by The Honourable Linda Dessau AM, The Governor of Victoria, Logan Hall completes the University’s new state-of-the-art living precinct.

 Driven by MGS Architects' Clayton Campus Masterplan 2011-2023, the University’s aim was to resolve a challenge common to many Australian Universities – a critical shortage of onsite student accommodation – by providing more than 4000 student beds on campus by 2030.
 With a $145 million budget and more than 3,500 precast concrete panels later, Monash University has made significant inroads in meeting this aim.
 Four new student accommodation halls have been built and one, in particular, Logan Hall, is still turning heads across the building, architecture and design communities.

 While Logan Hall’s leading edge design focused on accessibility and developing a strong sense of community, sustainable design and construction was also central to its development to achieve a 5-star-as-built rating from the Green Building Council of Australia.
 The development includes 250 self contained studio rooms, each with as well as shops and cafes on the ground floor, creating a vibrant urban feel.
 The building’s fixed shading, high performance glazing and thermal mass and insulation achieved a durable, high performing structure.